ptq204/project_kernel_os/README.md

   - number of instances of module are being used.
 - **dmesg**: view the kernel log.
 ## Driver
+- Driver is a controller which operates or controls the devices under its right.
+- Driver is important because it provides a hardware user interface.
+It can communicate with the device through **computer bus** (Device specific) or communicate with the OS (OS specific).
 ## Character device driver
 **Basic characteristics**
 - byte oriented device